influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/downsample_quix.md

   want to query and write to.
 - **database**: InfluxDB bucket name

-This process reads messages from the Kafka topic `downsampled-data` and writes each message as a point dictionary back into InfluxDB.
+This process reads messages from the Kafka topic `downsampled-data` and writes each message as a point dictionary back to InfluxDB.

 {{% code-placeholders "(API|(RAW|DOWNSAMPLED)_BUCKET|ORG)_(NAME|TOKEN)" %}}
 ```py